 High-Level Product Details

-We first want to point out that we are not saying to not include product details in your product pitch.
-We are saying to avoid only focusing on what the product does and how it works.
+We first want to point out that we are not saying to exclude product details from your product pitch.
+We are saying to avoid focusing only on what the product does and how it works.

 When you start to talk about your company and products, provide some high-level details that explain what the products you sell are and what they do.
 But don’t get into too much detail on how they work.
 Instead, move on to some of these other points that we outline next.